 You'll have a better chance of seeing a match if you avoid the top-tier teams.
 And a quick tip on conversation: locals love to talk football, but if you're going to join in the banter it is imperative to know your way around the big teams.

 Arsenal.
 Arsenal (aka the Gunners) is historically London's most successful club.
-Under the managerial reign of Arsene Wenger they have shed their boring image to become proponents of tippy-tappy, attractive, free-flowing football—while hardly ever employing any English players.
+Under the managerial reign of Arsene Wenger they have become proponents of attractive, tippy-tappy, free-flowing football—while hardly ever employing any English players.
 Emirates Stadium, 75 Drayton Park, London, N5 1BU.
 020/7619–5000. www.arsenal.com.
 Tube: Arsenal.

 Chelsea.
-Chief rivals of Manchester United in the Premier League, Champions League winners in 2012, and Premier League title and FA Cup winners in 2009 and 2010, Chelsea (aka the Blues) is owned by one of Russia's richest oligarchs, Roman Abramovich.
-In recent years the team has been forged into a formidable and ruthless footballing machine.
+Chief rivals of Manchester United in the Premier League, and title winners in 2009 and 2010, Chelsea (aka the Blues) is owned by one of Russia's richest oligarchs, Roman Abramovich.
+In recent years the nearly all-foreign team has been forged into a ruthless footballing machine.
 Stamford Bridge, Fulham Rd., Fulham, SW6 1HS.
 0871/9841–905. www.chelseafc.com.
 Tube: Fulham Broadway.